 What is the CEN?

-The Community Ethics Network (CEN) is a membership-funded collective of over 40 community members committed to advancing the practice of ethics in the community healthcare and support services sectors.
+The Community Ethics Network (CEN) is a membership-funded collective of home health and community support sector organizations committed to advancing the practice of ethics in the community healthcare and support services sectors.
 The Network provides resources, coordination and support for both clinical and organizational ethics.

 What is special about ethics in the home health and community support sectors?

 Ethics in home and community support sectors can be different from the sorts of healthcare ethics that arises in hospitals.

 First and foremost, our work is in our clients’ homes.
 We are guests, even if we are working in a home that we might be considered to ‘provide’, as in a residential setting.
 This client home context also means that we often work on our own, or with only a limited number of others.
 In hospitals there is more likely to be a larger team near at hand, and other specialist teams close by, too.

 There have been many advances in healthcare and technology that mean individuals with increasingly complex care requirements can live in the community.
 This brings other ethical questions to our work, often related to the perception that inadequate resources are allocated where needed.

 Clients at home may make some choices that we might struggle to understand – self-medicating with legal or illegal substances, living at risk in various ways, trialing unapproved medications, or generally adopting ways of living that we might feel are counterproductive to well-being from our own personal perspectives.
 Respecting these choices and continuing to provide services without any judgement is imperative, but can lead to moral distress.

 Membership is open to community healthcare and support service organizations, service providers, home and community support agencies, and community health centres.
 We also offer memberships to individuals and partner with academics on specific projects.

 How do I become a member?